EB-3 – Third Preference Visas

 What are the Types of EB-3 Visas?

-EB-3 visas are divided into three categories based on qualifications and
+EB-3 visas are divided into three categories based on qualifications and experience:

 - Professionals: Applicants must hold at least a U.S. baccalaureate degree (or its foreign equivalent).
 In some cases, a baccalaureate degree plus five years of progressive work experience in a comparable field may also qualify.